Skip to content

 Monthly Reporting Procedure

 Once you start using Service Insights, monthly statistic reporting becomes easy!
 TEFAP household statistics and pounds distributed need to be reported to NCFB each month, and we report it to Hunger Solutions.
 This is required.
-However, this data still needs to be pulled from SIMC (it is not yet a common platform across all agencies).

 1. At the end of the month, when all neighbor visits have been entered, navigate to Reports > Essential Statistics Report.